Southwest representation · Medical negligence

 Why Nevada rules matter for medical malpractice cases

 Because Honest Pillar reviews cases across the Southwest, we see howNevada-specific rules change the strategy for medical malpractice claims.
-In Nevada, Med-mal SOL is 3 years from injury or 1 year from discovery, whichever is earlier.
+In Nevada, Medical-malpractice timing can involve 3 years from injury or 2 years from discovery for injuries occurring on or after October 1, 2023; older incidents and exceptions need fact-specific review.

 Quick answer for this page